Goodyear agrees to recall RV tires 19 years after last one made

 The tires were made from 1996 to 2003.
 The death and injury numbers were revealed in a 2018 information request letter to the Akron, Ohio, company.
 The agency did not specify how many people were killed in crashes involving the tires.

-Goodyear Tire & Rubber Co., based in Akron, Ohio, denied that the tires have a safety defect and said Tuesday that few, if any, are still on the road.
+Goodyear Tire & Rubber Co. denied that the tires have a safety defect and said Tuesday that few, if any, are still on the road.
 The company said it’s doing the recall to address risks that happen when the tires are underinflated or overloaded on motorhomes.

 “This tire hasn’t been made since 2003, it consistently met Goodyear’s demanding safety standards, and we have not received an injury claim related to the tire’s use on a Class A motorhome in more than 14 years,” Goodyear said in a prepared statement.